icosa-foundation/open-brush-docs/user-guide/platform-and-device-support.md

 ### Pico

 Open Brush is available from the [Pico Store](https://store-global.picoxr.com/global/detail/1/7246792261630050310).
 Formal GitHub releases also provide a Pico APK and a generic Android OpenXR APK; the generic OpenXR build can run on Pico without installing a custom OpenXR loader.

+The separate Chinese Pico build omits cloud-account sign-in services that are unavailable in that region.

 ### Logitech MX Ink